rafaelsf80/transformers-labs/README.md

 Frameworks for pre-training:

 * **Merlin:** NVIDIA Merlin is an open-source framework for building large-scale deep learning recommender system.
 Integration with Vertex AI is detailed [here](https://github.com/GoogleCloudPlatform/nvidia-merlin-on-vertex-ai).
-* **T5X:** Framework to build and train LLMs at scale, allowing to use Vertex AI and Cloud TPUs.
+* **T5X:** framework to build and train LLMs at scale, allowing to use Vertex AI and Cloud TPUs.
 The following tasks are supported: train, fine-tune, evaluate and inference (with Vertex AI)
 * **Pax**: Pending